Perwahl/SOVLRules/docs/SetupAndDeployment.md

 ## Deployment

-There are two ways to deploy units in SOVL, Blind Simultaneous and Alternating deploymwnt.
+There are two ways to deploy units in SOVL, Simultaneous and Alternating deployment.

+#### Simultaneous Deployment
+Simultaneous deplyoment is used in the digital version of the game.
+It can also be used when playing with miniatures if you have a screen that blocks the view of the opponents deployment zone.

+Both players deploy their entire army simultaneously, without any knowledge of the opponents positions.
+This deployment method is fast but can be less strategic.

+#### Alternating Deployment
+Players alternate deploying single units, with the player who made the choice of deployment zone starting.
+When one player runs out of units the other player continues until all units have been deployed.

 ----